Extremely popular in the 1990s, the popcorn ceiling style is coming back into favor again nearly thirty years later.

 How to Tell if Your Popcorn Ceiling has Asbestos?

 Carefully scrape a piece of a small sample and get it tested at an EPA-accredited lab near you.

 While you can do the scraping work yourself, it is recommended to get the help of a professional asbestos remediation company to get the job done.

 The Bottom Line

-If you hate the way the ceiling looks right now and the rest of the room, then you probably don’t like to spend a whole lot of time in that room.
+If you hate the way your popcorn ceiling looks right now, you probably don’t like to spend a whole lot of time in that room.

-By going through this process, you can make sure that your ceiling is going to look the best it can, rather than the paint getting caught on the cracks and divots that are natural in this type of texturing.
+By going through the above spray paint process, you can make sure that your ceiling is going to look the best it can, rather than the paint getting caught on the cracks and divots that are natural in this type of texture.